- Main purpose of SLRUs

 What are MultiXacts?

 A MultiXact gets a separate number from the transaction identifier.
 I think of it like a “group” number.
-The group is working with the same logical table row for example, but each transaction in the group has a distinct purpose.
-Think of multiple transactions all doing a foreign key referential integrity lookup on the same referenced primary key.
+The group might be related to a table row, but each transaction in the group is doing something different.
+Think of multiple transactions all doing a foreign key referential integrity check on the same referenced primary key.

 Here’s a definition of MultiXact IDs: